Starman (1984 film): Plot

 Later, while stowing away on a railroad boxcar, the two have sex.
 The Starman tells Jenny, "I gave you a baby tonight."
-Jenny reveals that she is infertile, but he assures her that she is pregnant.
+She reveals that she is infertile, but he assures her that she is pregnant.
 He explains that Scott is the posthumous father, as Starman used Scott's DNA to clone himself.
 As a child also of Starman, their son will possess all the Starman's knowledge and will grow up to be a teacher.
 Starman offers to stop the pregnancy if she wishes, but Jenny embraces him, accepting the gift.
 They accidentally travel too far on the train and arrive in Las Vegas.
 Jenny loses her wallet.
 The Starman uses one of their last quarters in a slot machine, which he manipulates to win the $500,000 jackpot.
 They buy a Cadillac to complete their journey to Arizona.

-National Security Agency director George Fox learns that the Starman's flight trajectory, prior to being shot down, was to the Barringer Crater and arranges to have the Army capture the Starman, dead or alive.
+National Security Agency director George Fox learns that the Starman's flight trajectory, prior to being shot down, was to the Barringer Crater.
+So, he arranges to have the Army capture the Starman, dead or alive.
 SETI scientist Mark Shermin, another government official involved in the case, criticizes Fox's heavy-handed approach and reminds him that the Starman was invited to Earth.
 Appalled to learn that Fox is planning to vivisect the alien, Shermin then resolves to help the Starman escape rather than let Fox capture him.

 Jenny and the dying Starman reach the crater as Army helicopters pursue them.
 Just as they are surrounded, a large spaceship appears and descends into the crater.
 Light surrounds the couple and the Starman is fully healed.
 While preparing to leave, he tells Jenny he will never see her again.
 Jenny asks him to take her with him, but he says she would die on his world.
 He then gives her his last sphere, saying that their son will know what to do with it.
 Jenny watches as the ship departs.